Unicorn: Reasoning about Configurable System Performance through the lens of Causality: Appendix

 \fig{spurious_two} and ~\fig{spurious_three} present additional scenarios where performance influence models could produce incorrect explanations.
 The regression terms presented here incorrectly identify spurious correlations, whereas the causal model correctly identifies the cause-effect relationships.

-Performance behavior of regression models for configurable systems varies when sample size varies. ~\fig{reg_eq_noise} shows the change of number of stable terms and error with different number of samples for building a performance influence models.
+The performance behavior of regression models for configurable systems varies when sample size varies. ~\fig{reg_eq_noise} shows the change of a number of stable terms and error with different numbers of samples used for building a performance influence model.
 Here, we vary the number of samples from 50 to 1500 to build a source regression model.
-We use sample size 2000 to build the target regression model.
+We use a sample size of 2000 to build the target regression model.
 We observe that regression models cannot be reliably used in performance tasks, as they are sensitive to the number of training samples.
-The results indicate that this model classes as opposed to causal models cannot identify causal variables underlying system performance, so depending on the training sample, they try to find the best predictor to increase the prediction power with the i.i.d. assumption that does not hold in system performance.
-On the contrary, the number of stable predictor's variation is less in causal performance models and lead to better generalization as shown in ~\fig{reg_eq_noise_cpm}.
+The results indicate that these model classes as opposed to causal models cannot identify causal variables underlying system performance, so depending on the training sample, they try to find the best predictor to increase the prediction power with the i.i.d. assumption that does not hold in system performance.
+On the contrary, the number of stable predictor's variation is less in causal performance models and leads to better generalization, as shown in ~\fig{reg_eq_noise_cpm}.
 In addition to the number of stable predictors, the difference in error between source and target is negligible when compared to the performance regression models.

-\textbf{Extraction of predictor terms from the Causal Performance Model} The constructed CPMs have performance objective nodes at the bottom (leaf nodes) and configuration options nodes at the top level.
+\textbf{Extraction of predictor terms from the causal performance model.} The constructed causal performance models have performance objective nodes at the bottom (leaf nodes) and configuration options nodes at the top level.
 The intermediate levels are filled with the system events.
 To extract a causal term from the causal model, we backtrack starting from the performance objective until we reach a configuration option.
-If there are more than one path through a system event from performance objective to configuration options, we consider all possible interaction between those configuration options to calculate the number of causal terms.
+If there is more than one path through a system event from performance objective to configuration options, we consider all possible interactions between those configuration options to calculate the number of causal terms.